GreatSealUSA/GreatSealUSA_Art/Great_Greed/Floor_14_above_13_Greed.md

 MOYERS: The way of --

 CAMPBELL: -- the way of man.
 And of course what destroys reason is passion.
 The **principal passion in politics is greed.
 That is what pulls you down**.
-And that's why we're on this side instead of the top of the pyramid.
+And that's why we're on this side instead of the **top of the pyramid**.

 MOYERS: That's why our founders opposed religious intolerance --